MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Data

 osu! data files.
-Contains some of osu!'s cache.
+Contains some of osu!'s cache, like beatmap background cache and avatar caches.
 They should not be deleted, because they may be in use by osu!.

 ### Files